Genocidal Humanoidz: Critical reception and composition

 According to Malakian, the song's original lyrics only had to be slightly changed to "make it work with the message we're trying to send out now".
 He also said that "the song really matched up well [with "Protect the Land"]", adding that the word "humanoids" came to him from the late wrestling manager Bobby "The Brain" Heenan, who used to call the audience "a bunch of humanoids, like a bunch of idiots".

 In a positive review for Louder magazine, Merlin Alderslade wrote that the song "is a different beast altogether, clocking in at half of Protect The Land's running time and diving into System's heavier and more scatty, frenetic side.
 Razor-sharp riffs peel off frantic, hollering yelps from Serj at lightning pace, before the song leaps into a bouncy nu metal stomp and, finally, explodes into a tremolo and blastbeat-fuelled extreme metal meltdown".
 Additionally, Alderslade declared "he might spout some dodgy opinions these days, but John Dolmayan puts in an absolutely powerhouse performance here, smashing the ever living shit out of the kit while sounding tighter than a Khabib Nurmagomedov chokehold".

 Music video

 The music video for "Genocidal Humanoidz", directed by Shavo Odadjian and Adam Mason, was uploaded to the band's YouTube channel on January 31, 2021.

-As of January 2023, the song has 6.6 million views on YouTube.